-Medicine is one of the most competitive courses in the UK and every year thousands of international students are accepted into medical school.
-If your grades are of the highest standard, and if you can prove that you have set your heart on studying and working in this field, then applying to study Medicine in the UK in top medical schools is for you.
-3 As at A-level, including chemistry or biology, an IB of 38 or IELTS score of 7.0 is the academic standard required for undergraduate Medicine.
+Medicine is one of the most competitive courses in the UK to gain entry to, but every year thousands of international students are accepted into medical school.
+If your grades are of the highest standard, and if you can prove that you have set your heart on studying and working in this field, then applying to read Medicine in the UK is for you.
+3 As at A-level, including chemistry or biology, an IB of 38 or IELTS score of 7.0 is the academic standard required for a MBBS in the UK.

 SI-UK is here to help with your application.
-To get started today, take the first step and arrange your free consultation at our offices in Delhi, Mumbai, Bangalore, Pune, Chennai and Coimbatore or via skype.
+To get started today, take the first step and arrange your free consultation at our offices across India in Delhi, Mumbai, Bangalore, Pune, Chennai and Coimbatore.

-The entry standards for any medical school are strict and exacting.
+The entry standards for any medical school to study an MBBS are strict and exacting.
 Interviews for admission can be tough and students should expect questioning on motivation, previous work, personal interests, as well as being able to produce evidence of all previous achievements, including relevant work experience.
-A number of medical schools will expect completion of the clinical aptitude test, UKCAT.
+A number of medical schools will expect completion of the clinical aptitude test, UCAT.

 With the number of positions medical graduates can move into numbering over 60, there is no shortage of opportunity depending on what area you wish to specialise in.
 Areas of expertise generally fall into the following categories:

-Undergraduate: If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university, but will have strong links to local hospital and medical practices.
-To initially study at the undergraduate level, students will need AAA grades, with ether Chemistry or Biology a requirement.
+Undergraduate: If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university, but will have strong links to local hospitals and medical practices.
+To initially study at the undergraduate level, students will need AAA grades, with either Chemistry or Biology a requirement.

 For international students wishing to study Medicine at undergraduate level, an IELTS score of no less than 6.5 across all four categories - reading, writing, speaking and listening – with an overall 7.0 score generally required at most universities.